Rushi83081/Rushi-b60/DevOps/Jenkins/readme.md

-# 🚀 Jenkins CI/CD Pipeline Guide
+# 🚀 Jenkins CI/CD Pipeline

-A clean and attractive Jenkins overview for your GitHub repository.
-You can modify it anytime!

 ---

 ## 🔧 **What is Jenkins?**